IgnitionBoulder/2015week1/deliverables/README.md

 Modularization, or in this case the separation of HTML and CSS, allow for efficiency, maintainability and reusability.
 This separation allows for low coupling, making updating or debugging our file much easier since only one part has to be dealt with, and it is easier to identify and modify.
-On the same note, we can reuse our code much easier when they are separated, since they have low coupling.
+On the same note, we can reuse our code much more easily when they are separated.

 #### HTML
 What are classes and IDs (and how are they different)?
-Classes are HTML attributes that allow assigning of one or more subtypes to an element of a certain type.
+Classes are HTML attributes used to assign one or more subtypes to an element of a certain type.
 IDs are attributes used to provide unique identifiers to elements within a document.
-The difference is that the ID attribute has to be absolutely unique for an element within a page, whereas the class attribute may be used to apply the same value to multiple elements in a page.
+The difference between them comes in that an ID has to be absolutely unique for an element within a page, whereas the class attribute may be used to apply the same value to multiple elements in a page.

 What are elements?
-Elements consist of start and closing tags, and whatever lies in between them (ie. can be text etc).
+Elements consist of start and closing tags, and whatever lies within the tags (ie. can be text etc).

 What are tags?